wshager/l3n/docs/construct.md

 <a name="module_construct"></a>

 ## construct
 VNode constructors are *lazy*: the temporary VNode holds a reference to a function instead of a concrete structure.
 The actual tree will be created when its parent VNode calls this function.
-There are several ways to achieve this:* By ensuring that the tree has a document root (see `ensureDoc`)* By wrapping the tree in a document constructor or document-fragment constructor (see `d` or `t`)* By traversing the tree (see `traverse`)At this point the construction *context* can be also bound (JSON, DOM or persistent).
-After that, all functions will be called recursively to create the actual document with the chosen context.
+There are several ways to achieve this:* By ensuring that the tree has a document root (see `ensureDoc`)* By wrapping the tree in a document constructor or document-fragment constructor (see `d` or `t` in [doc](./doc.md))* By traversing the tree (see [traverse](./traverse.md))At this point a 'document implementation context' can be also bound (JSON, DOM or persistent).
+After that, all functions will be called recursively to create the actual document with the chosen context (see [inode](./inode.md), [pnode](./pnode.md), [dom](./dom.md)).
+Alternatively a structure can be created by calling the faux VNode's `node` method with a context directly.

 * [construct](#module_construct)